Date Published: July 15, 1987

 The book ends with the empire in a precarious balance, with Paul's legacy enduring through his children and the mythos surrounding Muad'Dib, setting the stage for the subsequent upheavals in the Dune series.

-Dune Messiah: Our Methodology
+Dune Messiah: Methodology

 In weaving this narrative, we delved deep into the essence of "Dune Messiah," guided by an unwavering commitment to delivering an experience that resonates with the curiosity and passions of our readers.
 Our team's expertise in literature and keen analytical prowess enabled us to extract and elucidate the complex themes of power, identity, and sacrifice that lie at the heart of Frank Herbert's work.
 By synthesizing these insights, we aimed to provide a lens through which the profound messages and the narrative's intricate dynamics are made clear, ensuring our summary reflects the integrity and depth of the original saga.
 This endeavor, rooted in a dedication to quality and the enriching experience of our audience, brings forth a distilled yet rich exploration of the novel’s core.